ciur/papermerge/README.md

 [documentation](https://papermerge.readthedocs.io/).
 Documentation contains
 lots of images, text and videos.
 It is regularly updated.
-If you spot outdated or incomplete article please open an issue on github - it will handled immediately.
+If you spot outdated or incomplete article please open an issue on github - it will be handled immediately.
 Documentation issues have high priority.

  * [Documentation URL](https://papermerge.readthedocs.io/)
  * [Video Demo](https://www.youtube.com/watch?v=OpwTaEN5t2Y)